bcoin-org/bcoin-org.github.io/api-docs-slate/source/index.html.md

 <aside class="notice">
 These docs have been updated to latest version of bcoin and bclient as of October 2019 (bcoin version <code>v2.0.0-dev</code>).
 As of this writing the bcoin npm repository has not yet been updated, so it is recommended to install from the latest master branch on github.
-Installation instructions are available there: <a href="https://github.com/bcoin-org/bcoin">https://github.com/bcoin-org/bcoin</a>
+Installation instructions are available there: <a href="https://github.com/bcoin-org/bcoin">https://github.com/bcoin-org/bcoin</a>.
+<br><br>
+Note that <a href="https://github.com/bcoin-org/bcoin/pull/838">recently</a> the API clients have been moved back in to the <code>bcoin</code> repository.
+<code>bclient</code> is still available on npm and github but may not reflect the latest updates to the API.
+We therefore recommend using the
+<code>NodeClient</code> and <code>WalletClient</code> objects as defiend in <code>bcoin/lib/client</code>, and as described in these docs.
 </aside>

 # Authentication